 Planning for a rainy day is pretty easy.
 Have an extra umbrella handy or a waterproof coat, and you’re probably fine.
 Planning for the rainiest day ever, on the other hand, is significantly more daunting.
 Especially if during that day there’s also a fire, an earthquake, or a tornado.
-It may sound like exaggeration, but every association or association board must face the possibility of a real-life worst-case scenario in order to ensure that their residents are adequately prepared to weather any storm – literal or figurative.
+It may sound like exaggeration, but every association must face the possibility of a real-life worst-case scenario in order to ensure that their residents are adequately prepared to weather any storm – literal or figurative.
 Protecting lives – and property value – to the best of its ability is the duty of every board, and as such, every multifamily community should have a plan ready in the event of an emergency.

 Volunteer board members are most likely not experts in evacuating a large property or community – nor are they expected to be.
 Fortunately, volunteer board members can lean on management and other outside crisis experts for guidance to ensure that they’re prepared to handle an unexpected and dangerous situation.